vijay-1248/UI_2023/typescript/READMED.md

     - light weight
     - it is used to build large scale application.

-#note :
+**note : **
-    - browser can't understand typescript
+    - browser can't understand typescript.
-    - Typescript is translated in javascript
+    - typescript is translated in javascript.

 # Typescript